What Makes a Good Assessment Report in Psychology? A Psychologist’s Guide to Reports That Don’t Suck

 Recommendations

-2. Customize Language to Suit Your Audience
+2. Customise Language to Suit Your Audience

 Instead, aim to: